 NSLDS uses a postscreening process to let you know when there are significant changes (such as a defaulted loan or an overpayment) to a student's financial aid history.
-If postscreening identifies changes that may affect the student's eligibility, the CPS will generate new output documents so that schools that are listed for receipt of the student's FAFSA information will automatically be notified.
+If postscreening identifies changes that may affect the student's eligibility, the CPS will generate new output documents so schools that are listed for receipt of the student's FAFSA information will automatically be notified.
 Items that have changed since the last transaction are marked on the output document with a "#" sign, and the reason code for the postscreening will be given.

 To help you identify when NSLDS data has changed, the document will include an NSLDS transaction number in the "FAA Information" section with the other match flags.
-This is the number of the last transaction on which NSLDS data changed, so if you receive an ISIR on which that number is higher than the one on the ISIR you used to determine the student's eligibility, you must review the NSLDS data on the new ISIR to be sure there are no changes affecting the student's eligibility.
-There will be postscreening codes to help determine what changed.
+This is the number of the last transaction on which NSLDS data changed, so if you receive an ISIR on which that number is higher than the one on the ISIR you used to determine the student's eligibility, you must review the NSLDS data on the new ISIR to be sure there are no changes affecting the student's eligibility (be aware of the new Pell LEU limits and codes; for more on Pell LEU, see Volume 3, Chapter 3).
+There will be postscreening codes (see The ISIR Guide for the list) to help determine what changed.